silviafracalossi/M__DI__discover_zurich/README.md

-# discover_zurich
+# Discover Zurich

-Project for the Data Integration course
+Project for the Data Integration course.